 United Way of Metropolitan Atlanta created the nation’s first three-digit telephone number dedicated to community life.
 On May 6, 1997, the Georgia Public Service Commission assigned 2-1-1 to United Way of Metropolitan Atlanta, creating United Way 2-1-1.
 United Way 2-1-1 is a free, 24-hour telephone information and referral service.
-Using a database of more than 2,000 agencies, it matches callers to social services and volunteer and donation opportunities.
+Using a database of health and human service providers, it matches callers to social services and volunteer and donation opportunities.

 In February 1998, United Way of Connecticut, with Gov. John G. Rowland’s support, requested approval for statewide use of 2-1-1 for Infoline, its 25-year-old information and referral service.
 Connecticut’s Department of Utility Control approved the request in May 1998 and in June the state legislature approved funding for advanced technology and additional operating costs to handle the anticipated increase in calls to the new 2-1-1 number.